AbdulRahmanFares/validation_on_dialog/README.md

 # Validation on Dialog

 **Validation on Dialog** is a Flutter app that demonstrates a dialog-based form validation.
-The app allows users to input values for "Name" and "Id" in a two-level dialog structure, with real-time color updates based on the validation status.
+The app allows users to input values for "Name" and "Id" in an AlertDialog, with real-time color updates based on the validation status.

 ## Screenshots